Germany re-imposes border controls to slow migrant arrivals

 "The aim of these measures is to limit the current inflows to Germany and to return to orderly procedures when people enter the country," said Interior Minister Thomas de Maiziere, adding that this was also necessary for security reasons.

+Commission President Jean-Claude Juncker won the backing of the UNHCR, the United Nations' refugee agency.

-"The German decision of today underlines the urgency to agree on the measures proposed by the European Commission in order to manage the refugee crisis," it said in a statement.
+It appealed for the creation of effective reception centres to help, register and screen people arriving in the Schengen states of Greece, Italy and Hungary.
+"This must be accompanied by the rapid implementation of a relocation programme as proposed by the European Commission," it said in a statement.

+Amid the political bickering among European governments, the crisis claimed yet more lives.
+On Sunday 34 refugees, almost half of them babies and children, drowned off a Greek island when their boat sank, the coastguard said.

+LIMIT OF ABILITY

 Germany has halted train traffic from Austria, a spokeswoman for Austrian rail company OeBB said on Sunday.
-She said the head of the German rail company told his Austrian counterpart of the decision.

-Amid political bickering among European governments, the crisis claimed yet more lives - 28 migrants drowned off a Greek island on Sunday when their boat sank, the coastguard said.

-LIMIT OF ABILITY

-Earlier, Berlin made clear it needed help from EU partners.
+Berlin made clear it wanted EU partners to share the burden.
 "It's true: the European lack of action in the refugee crisis is now pushing even Germany to the limit of its ability," Economy Minister Sigmar Gabriel, who is also vice-chancellor, told the website of Der Tagesspiegel newspaper.

-With large numbers of migrants stuck in squalid and chaotic conditions on European borders, or trudging along the side of motorways, Merkel last weekend stopped enforcing the EU's "Dublin" rules under which asylum seekers should register in the first member state they arrive in.

 De Maiziere defended her decision but insisted the Dublin rules were still valid.
 "We need to quickly return to orderly procedures now," he added.
 "We can't allow refugees to freely choose where they want to stay - that's not the case anywhere in the world."